ruoyingj/learning-cluster/README.md

 1. Do 1.4.1 Set Up Password-less SSH use links behind in the tips
 2. no need do 1.4.2: there is default account
 3. Do 1.4.3 NTP on all four hosts, there is no ubuntu version command in the official installation document, refer to [here](http://blogging.dragon.org.uk/setting-up-ntp-on-ubuntu-14-04/) and [here](http://blogging.dragon.org.uk/setting-up-ntp-on-ubuntu-14-04/)
+4.If you meet warings when confirms hosts which said ntp services error, you may check whether you have already started up the ntp on each machine, if not, use this command line sudo service ntp start.
-4. no need do 1.4.4: Offitial installation document gives hosts name and network setting on redhat and centOS. for ubuntu, hostname and network are set in etc/network/interfaces already in the "Establish Subnet" process。
+5. no need do 1.4.4: Offitial installation document gives hosts name and network setting on redhat and centOS. for ubuntu, hostname and network are set in etc/network/interfaces already in the "Establish Subnet" process。
-5. no need for 1.4.5: detailed iptable setting guide has been given above.
+6. no need for 1.4.5: detailed iptable setting guide has been given above.
-6. Do 1.4.6 Ubuntu 14 has no selinux pre-installed.
+7. Do 1.4.6 Ubuntu 14 has no selinux pre-installed.
 Follow the instruction to set umask.
-7. You can set ulimit at /etc/security/limits.conf, make sure you change the ulimit of the ACCOUNT YOU USE(e.g root) to install Ambari.
-But you may need to reboot the system to make it funcational, so it may be better to set this right after you install the OS and then reboot the system.
+8. You can set ulimit at /etc/security/limits.conf, make sure you change the ulimit of the ACCOUNT YOU USE(e.g root) to install Ambari. **Do not** reboot the system when you finish the ulimit installation.
+If do, you may need to reinstall the machine.

 * [This](http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/) will help you when setting `ulimit`.
 Notice that in this instruction, `user` means `[user]`.
 Thus you need to replace it with your system username.
 * Set up the SSH carefully.
 After this part being done, you can remotely control those four machines with your own laptop.
 If you did not install OpenSSH during installation, you can install it using `apt-get install openssh-server`.
 You can only directly SSH into `losalamos` from the outside, but you can SSH into other machines within `losalamos` (like Inception!).